 Q: Can a Chiropractor Help Arthritis?

 A: Essentially, arthritis is a disease of the joints, in which inflammation causes pain and stiffness.By using varying degrees of force to adjust misaligned joints, chiropractors try to improve the relationship between the spine and nervous system.
 Manipulation of the joints is beneficial for anyone suffering from acute and chronic low back pain, neck pain and knee osteoarthritis.

 For those with an inflammatory form of arthritis, including rheumatoid arthritis (RA) and ankylosing spondylitis, spinal manipulation can greatly reduce inflammation caused by the disease.
-Likewise, your chiropractor may recommend you receive cryotherapy, a treatment which uses freezing temperatures to reduce inflammation and aids in the soreness often related to arthritis.
 A regimen of gentle spinal manipulation, as well as routine exercise and an anti-inflammatory diet should reduce pain and inflammation, and improve mobility.